anatoidea/BetaSuite/README.md

 * If you are having problems with boxes not appearing to be in the right place or censoring not applied correctly, you can set debug_mode in the config file to try to see what's going on.

 ## Changelog
+* v2.0.0: 2025-04-25
+    * Massive refactor
+    * Linux support for BetaVision
+* v0.2.?: 2024-04-14
+    * Some cleanup to allow running on Linux and in Docker
+    * Only partially working
 * v0.2.4: 2022-08-06
     * Added a bunch of troubleshooting info from testers, thanks testers!
     * Added feature to not re-run detection if the image hasn't changed, leads to significant performance and power usage improvements